amigocloud/amigocloud-js/README.rst

 For POST requests, use the following function (this will create a new project):

 .. code:: javascript

-    Amigo.core.post('/me/projects', { name: 'new dataset' }).  //will do a POST request then(function (responseData) {
+    // make sure your access token allows you to do this operation L.amigo.utils.post('/me/projects', { name: 'new dataset' }).  //will do a POST request then(function (responseData) {
             // you can still manipulate the return data.
 In this case, it's the new project's information });

 The ``.then()`` method binds a callback to be run when the response comes back from the server.
 Its only argument is the response data.

 Websockets
 ~~~~~~~~~~